-- Funding to adequately cover the estimated take of 4 adults/fledged young and 2 chicks/eggs is provided to NFWF by the commercial operation date and - Status of the research or management efforts are provided in the annual report to the agencies.
+- Funding to adequately cover the estimated take of 4 adults/fledged young and 2 chicks/eggs is provided to NFWF by the commercial operation date and - Status and results of the research or management efforts are provided in the annual report to the agencies.
+Results will include biological measures related to reductions in predators or other measures appropriate to the program that is funded, with results appropriately scaled to the relative proportion of the overall funds that were contributed by Na Pua Makani Power Partners.

-Appendix F provides costs and estimated time of payment for the Newell's shearwater mitigation measures described above
+Appendix F provides costs and estimated time of payment for the Newell's shearwater mitigation measures described above.